Welcome to Semarchy.

 TO semarchy_repository_ro;

-Great job going through this tutorial!
+Great job!
 You have successfully installed xDM on Docker.
-Let's summarize:

 Now that you have set up xDM, you can request a license key.

-Go back to the main menu to find these tutorials.
+Go back to the main menu to find these resources.